About the Australian Early Childhood Educational Development Experience (AECEDE) Research Project

 What is the AECEDE Research Project?

 The Australian Early Childhood Educational Development Experience (AECEDE) Research Project explores the impact of early learning experiences, both at home and in early education and care services, on young children’s development and learning.
-The project is being conducted by the Australian Government Department of Education and Training supported by the NSW Department of Education, the NT Department of Education and researchers from the Telethon Kids Institute and the Social Research Centre.
+The project aims to build a picture of children's activities in the years before they start school and the impact of these activities on their development.
+The project was conducted by the Australian Government Department of Education and Training supported by the NSW Department of Education, the NT Department of Education and researchers from the Telethon Kids Institute and the Social Research Centre.

 Collection of data

-The project has two components.
-The first involves the collection of child development data based on teacher observations, and will take place in July/August 2017.
-Early Childhood Qualified Teachers (Teachers) in participating services/schools will complete the Australian version of the Early Development Instrument (AvEDI) for all children in their preschool or long day care service who are eligible to start full-time school in 2018.
-Data will be collected using the secure online data collection system used for the Australian Early Development Census (AEDC).
+The project involved the collection of child development data based on teacher observations by using Australian version of the Early Development Instrument (AvEDI).
+Data were collected using the secure online data collection system used for the Australian Early Development Census (AEDC).

-Teachers will complete the AvEDI, the Instrument used in the AEDC, which has been adapted for this AECEDE Research Project.
 The AvEDI consists of around 100 questions measuring five important areas or domains of early childhood development.
 For more information about the AvEDI, refer to the Data Collection Tool: Australian version of the Early Development Instrument page on the website.
-To view the 2015 AvEDI refer to resources for parents on the website.
+View the AvEDI here.

 Information for parents and carers

-Parents and primary caregivers will be invited to take part in a survey about the early childhood education and care histories of their child.
-Participation is voluntary, and parents/carers can opt out of the project at any time by notifying the service/school their child is attending.
+Parents and primary caregivers from participating communities were invited to complete a survey about the early childhood education and care histories of their child.
+Participation was voluntary, and parents/carers were able to opt out of the project at any time by notifying the school their child was attending.

 Reporting of data

-For more information, refer to About the AECEDE Research Project factsheet below.
+For more information refer to the About the AECEDE Research Project factsheet below.

 Contact the AEDC team at firstname.lastname@example.org or phone 1800 092 548 for enquiries about operational aspects of the data collection (educator/teacher training, completing the AvEDI, the online collection system, financial contributions).

-To find out more about the research aims and study design, contact the Telethon Kid Institute at AECEDEstudy@telethonkids.org.au
+To find out more about the research aims and study design, contact the Telethon Kids Institute at AECEDEstudy@telethonkids.org.au